miteruel/strinary/README.md

 # strinary
 Optimize the memory uses in Delphi strings

 ¿ can a file be read in memory, using less memory space  than in DISK?

-Sorry for my bad english.
-If you understand the question, thank you.

 I think  your first response maybe was NO. At least it uses the same space.
 Next,  you can think than if you compress the de data in memory it uses less space.